Leo3418/HBWHelper/CONTRIBUTING.md

 the branch where you made change.
 3. Resolve any conflict occurred.

-Now you may test whether your code works in other Minecraft client versions.
+Now you can test whether your code works in other Minecraft client versions.

 [Return to top](#table-of-contents)